mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 INAR Inar is a tidally locked rockball planet, with one face permanently baked by its primary and the other exposed to the cold of space.
 Its trace atmosphere does nothing to alleviate the harsh conditions.
 It was colonized, like many similar worlds, for administrative and economic reasons, and targeted for rapid expansion of its mining and industrial sectors.

-As a hub for local development, Inar was a logical choice for an administrative centre and was eventually named as the subsector capital.
+As a hub for local development, Inar was a logical choice for an administrative center and was eventually named as the subsector capital.
 Its population stabilized at around 90 million a long time ago, with the vast majority of permanent citizens dwelling in subterranean cities.
 There are some surface settlements, most of which are mining towns whose local population is supplemented by large numbers of contracted workers and their families.
 These are not counted among the world’s population in most databases as they are workers, not residents.

 As the seat of the subsector duke, Inar attracts petitioners, business representatives and hangers-on in large numbers.
 These are received at the Duke of Inar’s orbital station, built at his own expense – sort of – as a subsector capital that was ‘in the subsector rather than on the planet’.
 Supposedly this was a symbol of the duke’s commitment to the affairs of his whole area of interest but the reality is more complex than that.